axelpale/poisson-process/README.md

 Start the process; begin to call the `triggerFunction`.

+    p.start()

 ### p.stop()

 Stop the process; do not anymore call the `triggerFunction`.

+    p.stop()

+### PoissonProcess.sample(average)

+The `sample` provides a raw acces to the underlying generator for the call intervals.
+It returns a number; a sample from the exponential distribution with the mean `average`.

+    PoissonProcess.sample(500)  // returns 323.02...
+    PoissonProcess.sample(500)  // returns 941.33...
+    PoissonProcess.sample(500)  // returns 609.86...

 ## Theory